Mind Challenges

 Selection

-All interested students are invited to attend the training and preparation sessions during Term 2 and complete a student nomination form.
+Students are invited to attend the training and preparation sessions during Term 1 and then complete a student nomination form.
 Final team members will be selected based on their responses in this form, their commitment to attending the training and preparation sessions, their team building skills and strengths in da Vinci Decathlon disciplines.

 Expectations

-Girls who are selected to take part in the da Vinci Decathlon must attend all training sessions and the NSW competition day in May.
+Girls who are selected to take part in the da Vinci Decathlon must attend the weekly training sessions and the NSW competition day in May.
 Should their team be successful at this day they must also be prepared to attend the National competition day on a weekend in June.

 Coordinator: Jan Falls